 Adrian College provides trained tutors for most courses at no cost to the student.
-Students should schedule tutlrs as early in the semester as possible, though requests for tutoring are accepted throughout the semester.
-Tutors can be arranged for an individual or for small groups by contacting Stephen Mitchell, Academic Services, Jones 205C, extension 4090.
+Students should schedule tutors as early in the semester as possible, though requests for tutoring are accepted throughout the semester.
+Tutors can be arranged for an individual or for small groups by contacting the Academic Support Specialist/Tutor Coordinator, Jones 205H, extension 4094.